What Part of Speech Is ‘For’?

 (Comments that go with examples are in square brackets.)

-She left for the airport at 7 PM.
-[Comment: For is followed by the noun phrase the airport, forming the prepositional phrase for the airport.]
+She left for the airport at 7 PM. [for is followed by the noun phrase the airport, forming the prepositional phrase for the airport.]

 I’m leaving for the market.